GCdePaula/cartesi-paio/README.md

 ## Sequencer batcher

-The batcher is the component in the sequencer that takes an unordered set of `SignedTransaction`s, and builds a `Batch`, consisting of an ordered set of `WireTransaction`s.
+The batcher is the component in the sequencer that takes a list of `SignedTransaction`s and builds a `Batch`, consisting of an ordered set of `WireTransaction`s.
 Here, the sequencer has the freedom to do anything (except forge signatures, since it’s cryptographically impossible).
-They can reorder transactions, compress them, aggregate signatures, whatever.
+They can compress transactions, aggregate signatures, and even reorder transactions (although they ideally shouldn't).

 As an important detail, a `Batch` contains a single “payment address”, which we tacitly assume is the wallet of the sequencer who created the batch.
 Also, note that a `Batch` contains transactions with different destination apps/addresses.